miku/haw-di-bim-lv22/ProgrammingQuotes.md

 > science of programming: make building blocks that people can understand and
 > use easily, and people will work together to solve the very largest problems.

+## From Chapter 2 "Origins of Information Theory"

+> [...] we can learn at least two things from the history of science.
+One of
+> these is that many of th e most general and powerful discoveries of science have arisen, not through the sudy of phenomena as they occur in nature, but, thater, through the sutdy of phenomena in man made devices, in products of technology, if you will.
+This is because the phenomena in man's machines are simplified and ordered in comparison with those occuring naturally, and it is these simplified phenomena that man understands most easily.